Frequently asked questions about entrance exams and tuition fees

 What kind of financial support will I receive if I become a scholarship student?

-Those who are judged to meet certain standards as scholarship students of our school will be exempted from tuition fees of up to 1 million yen for two years depending on the type of scholarship.
-If you fail the scholarship exam, you can be reselected or given priority admission in other admission categories, so in that case, there will be no additional selection fee.
+Students who are determined to meet certain criteria to be eligible for our school's scholarship will be exempted from tuition fees of up to 1 million yen over two years, depending on the type of scholarship.

 Please feel free to contact us for more details.
 We will also explain at our "Open Campus" events.